CupNoodles27/DRG-Tips-and-Tricks/README.md

 * Drills can stunlock enemies (e.g. grunts or huuli hoarders).
 Drills can also fear enemies.
 Useful if you have no better alternative.

-* Drills benefit from hitting weakpoints.
+* Drills benefit from hitting weakpoints on brood nexuses.
 This is especially noticeable when using drills on a frozen brood nexus.

 * If you’re going to overfill on axes when resupplying, throw some axes on the ground before resupplying.
 Then you can collect them later.